Social Well-being

 While living alone is a risk factor for loneliness, it is important to note that living alone is not the same as loneliness or social exclusion.

-Older Adult Social Well-Being During COVID-19
+Older Adult Social WellBeing During COVID-19

 Factors such as reduced eyesight, hearing impairment, and mobility issues all might impede technology use for older adults.
 These factors should be considered and accounted for so that the older adult population is accommodated.

-Digital peer support, when people are available to assist with technology problems, can also play a critical role in expanding access to communication technology.
+COVID-19 lockdowns posed serious barriers to physical activity for older adults because in many cases those activities are carried out in public spaces, such as a gym, or in social atmospheres, such as with friends.19 Older adults who rely on community programs or reside in senior living facilities were heavily affected by reduced physical activity during lockdowns.
 Volunteering is an important opportunity for social engagement.
 Older adults volunteer at a higher rate than the general population, but these opportunities were reduced during the COVID-19 pandemic.
 According to the CASOA survey, the share of older adults in Central Indiana reporting opportunities to volunteer fell from 80 percent in 2017 to 59 percent in 2021.
-However, the share volunteering their time rose from 36 percent to 50 percent.
+Paradoxically, within the same group, a greater proportion of older adults reported volunteering their time, rising from 36 percent to 50 percent.

 Social Isolation